 Coriolis Effect explains the pattern of deflection preferred by objects not firmly connected to the ground as they travel long distances around the Earth.
 The Coriolis Effect is responsible for many large-scale weather patterns.
-The effect was described by French engineer-mathematician Gustave-Gaspard Coriolis in 1835.
+French engineer-mathematician Gustave-Gaspard Coriolis described the Coriolis effect in 1835.

 What is the Coriolis Effect?

 The Coriolis Effect is an apparent effect produced by a rotating frame of reference.
 The effect occurs when an object moving along a straight path is viewed from a non-fixed frame of reference.
 The moving frame of reference is the Earth which rotates at a fixed speed.
-When an object moving in a straight path is viewed from Earth, the object appears to lose its course because of the rotation of the Earth.
+Therefore, when an object moving in a straight path is viewed from Earth, the object appears to lose its course because of Earth’s rotation.